Saturday, September 3, 2011

 I could SOOOO be pampered like that these days.
 But I have to settle for weekly trips to the nail salon (where my nail lady knows me so well, she has an enormous pillow to place my laptop on so I can write while getting a pedicure.)
 Bi-monthly trips to the massage parlor.
 Yearly cruises to one fascinating destination or another.

 However, unlike those Regency ladies of leisure, I work a full-time job, write 3-4 books a year, and I’m a single mother of a teenage boy.
 Whew!
 Just typing that out, I got tired.
-So I
+So I have to pamper myself, or no one else will, right?

 Sunday, February 27, 2011